shah/linux-user-conf/README.md

     lxrun /uninstall /full /y
     lxrun /install

 Default umask seems to be 0000 (RW for world, yuck).
+Add this to /etc/profile:

-Uncomment (or add if it's not there) "umask 0022" in ~/.profile
+    umask 0022

 Sudo doesn’t inherit root’s HOME.
 Add the following in your /etc/sudoers somewhere: